Environmental Social Science: Human - Environment interactions and Sustainability

 - Illuminates biological theories and concerns for the social sciences community working on the environment

 - Helps bridge one of the difficult divides in collaborative work in human-environment research

-- Includes much-needed descriptions of how to carry out research that is multinational, multiscale, multitemporal, and multidisciplinary within a complex systems theory context
+- Includes a discussion of how to carry out research that is multinational, multiscale, multitemporal, and multidisciplinary within a complex systems theory context